Runner Runner: Production

 Principal photography took place in the summer through the winter of 2012 in Puerto Rico and on the Princeton University campus.
 Despite the fact the film has several graphic indications that all events are taking place in Costa Rica none of the scenes were shot in the Central America nation.

 Reception

 Box office

 In its opening weekend, the film came in third place with $7.8 million behind Gravity and Cloudy with a Chance of Meatballs 2.
 It grossed $19.3 million in North America and $43.4 million in the rest of the world for a worldwide total of $62.7 million.

 Critical response

-On Rotten Tomatoes, the film holds a rating of 7% based on 122 reviews, with an average rating of 4.1/10.
+On Rotten Tomatoes, Runner Runner holds a rating of 8% based on 120 reviews, with an average rating of 4.1/10.
 The website's critical consensus reads, "It has an impressive cast and an intriguing premise, but Runner Runner wastes them on a bland, haphazardly assembled thriller with very little payoff."
 On Metacritic the film has a weighted average score of 36 out of 100, based on 31 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "C" on an A+ to F scale.